NVIDIAGameWorks/rtx-remix/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+- A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+- If applicable, add screenshots to help explain your problem.
+- If it is visual issue where the raytraced version is wrong/different in comparison to the rasterized version, attach a screenshot of the rasterized version for reference.
+You can get view the rasterized version by disabling raytracing (available in debug and debugOptimized builds).